Three Places in New England: Borrowing

-"Missionary Chant" (a hymn tune by Charles Zeuner), begins in the same way as Dorrnance except for an added note, which occasionally Ives adds to his paraphrased melody, suggesting that "Missionary Chant" may also be borrowed.
+"Missionary Chant" (a hymn tune by Charles Zeuner), begins in the same way as Dorrance except for an added note, which occasionally Ives adds to his paraphrased melody, suggesting that "Missionary Chant" may also be borrowed.

 Ives recomposed this movement as an art song for a solo singer with piano accompaniment.
-The original symphonic version was purely instrumental, but conductor Michael Tilson Thomas took the liberty of adding a full choir to sing the "Dorrnance"-based melody in place of the horns/woodwinds/lower strings when he rerecorded the work in 2002 with the San Francisco Symphony on the RCA label.
+The original symphonic version was purely instrumental, but conductor Michael Tilson Thomas took the liberty of adding a full choir to sing the "Dorrance"-based melody in place of the horns/woodwinds/lower strings when he rerecorded the work in 2002 with the San Francisco Symphony on the RCA label.
 This was likely inspired by performing Ives's Holiday Symphony, which originally did use a chorus at the end of the final movement.